mincho-js/mincho/packages/react/README.md

 The first example lowers like `cx("base", condition && generatedClass)`.
 Direct static CSS-rule items in otherwise dynamic arrays use the same extraction path, so `<div css={["base", { color: "red" }, activeClass]} />` lowers like `cx("base", generatedClass, activeClass)`.

-First-level CSS-rule branches outside arrays are also supported.
-Mincho lowers each object or array branch with the same CSS-rule extraction path used for direct `css` rules, then composes the generated class names.
+CSS-rule branches outside arrays are also supported recursively.
+Mincho lowers each object or array result branch with the same CSS-rule extraction path used for direct `css` rules, then composes the generated class names.
 It does not call `css(condition ? ...)` and does not generate CSS at runtime.

 ```tsx
 <div css={condition ? { color: "red" } : { color: "blue" }} />